fabriziosalmi/iGPT/README.md

 # InverseGPT

-Welcome to InverseGPT, a novel application designed to work inversely with the GPT (Generative Pre-trained Transformer) models, generating queries or prompts from given answers or outputs.
+Welcome to InverseGPT, a novel application designed to work inversely with the GPT (Generative Pre-trained Transformer) models, generating something fun from given questions or inputs.

 ## Overview

-InverseGPT takes the concept of generative AI and flips it, focusing on deducing the input that could have led to a given output.
+InverseGPT takes the concept of generative AI and flips it, focusing on deducing the input one message before that could have led to a given output.
 This can be especially useful for creating educational content, data analysis, and improving human-AI interaction.

 ## Live Demo